 Ready To Be A Mentor?

-Thanks for your interest in helping our incredible, passionate, and committed group of Run for Something candidates.
-Our community of first-time candidates will bring the raw materials and you’ll bring the know-how, teaming up to ensure we see progressive candidates at every level of local, county, and state government.
+Our candidates will bring the raw materials, energy, and community-based knowledge and you’ll bring the expertise and know-how, teaming up to ensure we see progressive wins at every level of government.

-Whether you’re a messaging expert, an innovative technologist, a fundraising guru, a policy wonk, or an organizing phenom, we have candidates we’d like to connect you with to help them be the best candidates they can be.
+Whether you’re a messaging expert, an innovative technologist, a fundraising savant, or an organizing phenom, we have candidates we’d like to connect you with to help them be the best candidates they can be.